puppetlabs/puppet-specifications/language/data-types/pcore-data-representation.md

 (as opposed to a serialization of a value of this type) it clearly needs to be able to refer back to itself recursively.

-There are features in Pcore data representation to handle circular definitions.
+There are features in Pcore data representation to handle circular type definitions.
 Either:

-* Avoid the issue all together by:
-  * using "type by reference = true" (a feature that does not include data types in the result)
-  * using data that is not circular (which it typically never is)
-* Use "type by reference = false" if you want to include the type definitions as this will handle recursive type definitions.
+* with "type_by_reference = true" makes references to data types be by name and deserialization resolves names to loadable types available when deserializing.
+* with "type_by_reference = false" the definitions of the referenced types are included in the serialized result and deserialization adds the included type definitions to the set of available types in the deserializing environment.
+* When there is a circular type definition, a reference is used with a "back pointer" expressed as a [JSON path expressions][4].

 See [Pcore Ruby Data API][3] for more information about these features.